 EntitlementWatch is an initiative to provide Australians greater transparency into parliamentarian entitlement expenses and keep them honest.

-Most Australian taxpayers would be surprised to know that $129M was spent on entitlements in 2017 by the 225+ federal MPs and senators.
+Most Australian taxpayers would be surprised to know that $500M+ was spent on entitlements in the last 4 years by the 225+ federal MPs and senators.
 Currently, this data is provided on hard to interpret web pages which discourages public scrutiny.

-This EntitlementWatch dashboard lets users to explore expenses by top spending politicians under: office expenses, domestic & overseas travel, charter and other provided categories.
+This EntitlementWatch dashboard lets users to explore expenses by politicians across the 10 reported categories.

 Click on Chart below to discover the top spenders